 Rating agencies not hired to rate a tranche of notes may assign unsolicited ratings, which may differ from the ratings assigned by any hired rating agencies.
 The SEC adopted a rule in December 2009 for nationally recognized statistical rating organizations, referred to in this prospectus as "NRSROs," aimed at enhancing transparency, objectivity and competition in the credit rating process.
 Pursuant to the rule, all information provided by an issuer, sponsor or underwriter to a hired NRSRO in connection with an initial credit rating or in connection with surveillance of an existing rating must be posted on a password-protected website accessible by non-hired NRSROs in order to make it possible for non-hired NRSROs to assign unsolicited ratings.
 An unsolicited rating could be assigned at any time, including prior to the closing date.
-NRSROs, including the hired NRSROs, have different rating methodologies, criteria, models and requirements.
-If any non-hired NRSRO assigns an unsolicited rating on a tranche of notes, there can be no assurance that such rating will not differ from, or be lower than, the ratings provided by the hired NRSROs, which could adversely affect the liquidity or the market value of your notes.
+NRSROs, including the hired NRSROs, have different rating on a tranche of notes, there can be no assurance that such rating will not differ from, or be lower than, the ratings provided by the hired NRSROs, which could adversely affect the liquidity or the market value of your notes.
 Potential investors in the notes are urged to make their own evaluation of the creditworthiness of the receivables and the credit enhancement on the notes, and not to rely solely on the ratings on a tranche of notes.